-(b) If one spouse has legal capacity and the other has a conservator, the spouse having legal capacity may consent in writing that all or part of the community property be included in and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate.
+(c) If one spouse has legal capacity and the other has a conservator, the spouse having legal capacity may consent, by a writing filed in the proceeding, that all or part of the community property be included in and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate.

-(c) Except as provided in subdivision (d), if both spouses have conservators, an undivided one-half interest in the community property shall be included in and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate of each spouse.
+(d) Except as provided in subdivision (e), if both spouses have conservators, an undivided one-half interest in the community property shall be included in and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate of each spouse.

-(d) If both spouses have conservators, when authorized by order of the court in which any of the conservatorship proceedings is pending, the conservators may agree in writing that all or specific parts of the community property shall be included in the conservatorship estate of one or the other of the spouses and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate of that spouse.
+(e) If both spouses have conservators, when authorized by order of the court in which any of the conservatorship proceedings is pending, the conservators may agree in writing that all or specific parts of the community property shall be included in the conservatorship estate of one or the other of the spouses and, subject to Section 3071, be managed, controlled, and disposed of as a part of the conservatorship estate of that spouse.

 Comment.
-Subdivision (a) of Section 3051 makes clear that the lack of legal capacity of one spouse does not affect the right of the spouse having legal capacity to manage and control community property or to dispose of such property, whether or not the other spouse has a conservator.
-As to when a spouse lacks legal capacity, see Section 3050.
+Subdivisions (a) and (b) of Section 3051 make clear that the lack of legal capacity of one spouse does not affect the right of the spouse having legal capacity to manage and control community property or to dispose of such property, whether or not the other spouse has a conservator.
+As to when a spouse lacks legal capacity, see Section 3012.
 The authority given the spouse having legal capacity is limited by Section 3071 which applies in any case where joinder or consent would be required for a transaction if both spouses had legal capacity.
+The spouse having legal capacity has the duty of good faith in managing and controlling the property.
+See Section 3057.
+Where one of the spouses is conservator of the other, there is an additional duty to use ordinary care and diligence in the management and control of the community property.
+See Section 3057(b).
+Subdivisions (a) and (b) supersede provisions in the second sentence of former Section 1435.1, subdivision (a)

-Subdivision (a) supersedes provisions in the second sentence of former Section 1435.1, subdivision (a) of former Section 1435.16, and subdivision (a) of former Section 1435.17, that favored the husband.
-The subdivision revises these former provisions to implement the principle of equality between husband and wife.
+of former Section 1435.16, and subdivision (a) of former Section 1435.17, that favored the husband.
+Subdivisions (a) and (b) replace these former provisions with rules that implement the principle of equality between husband and wife.

-Subdivision (b) continues the substance of subdivision (a) of former Section 1435.17 but extends the procedure to cases where the husband has a conservator of the estate.
-Subdivision (c) continues the substance of subdivision (c) of former Section 1435.17.
-Subdivision (d) is new.
+Subdivision (c) continues the substance of subdivision (a) of former Section 1435.17 but extends the procedure to cases where the husband has a conservator of the estate.
+Subdivision (d) continues the substance of subdivision (c) of former Section 1435.17.
+Subdivision (e) is new.
 It is intended to add flexibility to the administration of community property in conservatorship estates.

-Community property is defined in Section 3002 to include both real and personal property, to include community property on which a homestead has been declared, and to include a community property business formerly managed by a spouse now lacking legal capacity.
+Community property is defined in Section 3002 to include both real and personal property, to include community property on which a homestead has been declared, and to include a community property business.
+Such a business, even if formerly managed by a spouse now lacking legal capacity, is included in the management, control, and disposition provisions of this section.